 Spreadsheets for evaluating absence of transport phenomena

 All spreadsheets are continuously maintained and improved based on best practice.
 For fixed beds the number of correlations and phenomena described was expanded; for trickle beds are more detailed investigation on correlations applicable for beds packed with fines was done.
-The spreadsheets for the agitated reactors (stirred tanks, slurry reactor, Robinson-Mahoney reactor) are improved and expanded with more correlations.
+The spreadsheets for the agitated reactors (stirred tanks, slurry reactor, spinning-basket reactor) are improved and expanded with more correlations.
 Additionally, one for fluidized beds is developed.

-Methods and approaches for describing the diffusivity in catalyst bodies
+Methods and approaches for describing the mass transport in catalyst bodies

 Review of theoretical approaches and methods to account for the diffusivity in catalyst bodies and the relationship with pore structure analysis.
 This includes methods based on molecular dynamics.
 Currently, this has been expanded to porosity modelling from primary nanoparticles and reviewing the current potential of 3D printing techniques for catalytic applications.